 You can transfer your balance and refundable deposit from your old card to your new card, if both cards are registered.

 Customers who not wish to register their go card should apply for a go card refund.

 To request a balance transfer, you can:

 - log in to your go card account

 - call 13 12 30, or

 - complete the go card guide to balance transfers and refunds form (PDF, 300KB)

-You must use this option if your card expired more than 90 days ago or you haven't used you card for more than 5 years (dormant cards).
+- you must use this option if your card expired more than 90 days ago, or you haven't used your card for more than 5 years (dormant cards).